API object type

 group

-A group object contains information about a private channel created before March 2021.
-The private channel's ID will begin with G, as private channels were once known as "private groups."
-Conversation objects contain the information for private channels created after March 2021 (those with IDs that begin with C).
+A group object contains information about a private channel that was created before March 2021.
+The private channel's ID will begin with G, as private channels were previously known as "private groups."

 {